sebastiansandqvist/mithril-examples/README.md

 3. Fork this repo.
 4. Add a folder for your idea in `src/examples/`.
 5. Create `text.js`, `code.js`, and `demo.js` within that folder.
   - `text.js` should export a string (or anything that mithril can render, like an array of strings or mithril vnodes).
 This will be the description of your example.
+If your module is simple enough to not need a description, export an empty string from `text.js`.
   - `code.js` should export an array of objects with the form: `{ id: String, code: String }`.
 These will be the tabs displaying the code for your example.
 The `id`s can be: `"es6"` for the string of es6 code, `"es5"` for the es5 equivalent, and optionally `"css"` if your example requires some custom css. `code` should be a string produced by `src/util/codeString.js`.
 If your example includes css, add your css to `public/main.css` and use `codeString.css()` instead of `codeString()`.
 Code should be indented with spaces in `code.js` only.
 This is because browser support for tab-spacing is poor and tends to over-indent.
 Use two spaces for indentation.
 (For all other code, though, use tabs for indentation.)
   - `demo.js` should export a mithril component.
 6. Create a jsfiddle for your demo.
 It should be as close to `demo.js` as possible.
 Fork an existing jsfiddle from the site so that you don't have to worry about which version of mithril to import.